 If you have any queries about any aspect of these terms and conditions, please contact email@example.com.

 Using the eIntegrity Learning Portal

-In consideration of your having paid, and eIntegrity having accepted, a Licence fee, eIntegrity grants you, the End User, rights to access the Training Content subject to acceptance of these Terms and Conditions set out below.
+In consideration of your having paid, and eIntegrity having accepted, a Licence fee (or entering into a payment plan as referred to below), eIntegrity grants you, the End User, rights to access the Training Content subject to acceptance of these Terms and Conditions as set out below.

 eIntegrity has an Agreement with the Training Content Developers which is subject to conditions which cannot be varied and which are reflected in this End User Licence.
 By accessing the Training Content you, the End User, accept the following conditions:

 You agree to use this site only for lawful purposes, and in a manner that does not infringe the rights of, or restrict or inhibit the use and enjoyment of this site by any third party.
 Such restriction or inhibition includes, without limitation, conduct which is unlawful, or which may harass or cause distress or inconvenience to any person, and the transmission of obscene or offensive content or disruption of normal flow of dialogue within this site.